danielbrendel/danielbrendel/README.md

 ### Hi there 👋

-I'm Daniel Brendel, a web and C++ software developer based in germany.
+I'm Daniel Brendel, a web and c++ software developer based in germany.

 <!--
 **danielbrendel/danielbrendel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.